-Fig. 10 shows the number of changed rules during update.
+Fig. 20 shows the number of changed rules during update.
 We define the number of changed rules as the number of rules that needs to be added, modified or deleted during the update.
 Essentially this measures the number of operations, as well as the number of flow table entries required to perform the update.
 We observe that TPP induces more changed rules than NOP and Chronicle.
-When the number of flows is 2000, the changed rules of TPP, NOP and Chronicle is 16569, 9069 and 9069 respectively.
-TPP is almost twice as that of NOP and Chronicle.
+When the number of flows is 2000, the changed rules of TPP, NOP and Chronicle are 16569, 9069 and 9069 respectively.
+TPP has almost twice the amount of changed rules as that of NOP and Chronicle.
 This is because TPP relies on different version numbers to indicate two stages during the update.
-This process involves more update (add/remove) operations compared with NOP and Chronicle.
+This process involves more update (add/remove) operations compared to NOP and Chronicle.

-Finally, we show the additive optimality gap.
-Fig. 11 shows the box plot of additive optimality gap between Chronicle and OPT as the number of flows increases.
-We can see that the additive optimality gap in the worst-case is 10 time units and that in the average-case is 5 time units.
-In general, the update time of Chronicle is near optimal compared to OPT.
+Finally, we show the optimality gap in percentile.
+Fig. 21 shows the box plot of the optimality gap between Chronicle and OPT as the number of flows increases.
+We can see that the optimality gap in the worst-case is 30% and that in the average-case is 20%.
+In general, the difference between Chronicle and OPT can be accepted in practice.